What is Cross Holding?

 Owning substantial cross holdings in other publicly-traded companies is especially common in Germany and Japan.
 In other countries, such as the United Kingdom, some cross-holding interests are specifically prohibited by law.

-- Cross holding describes the situation where one publicly-traded company holds a significant number of the outstanding stock shares of another publicly-traded company.
+- Cross holding describes the situation where one publicly-traded company holds a significant number of the outstanding shares of another publicly-traded company.

 - Whether cross holdings are good or bad for companies and the country’s overall economy is strongly debated.